tjanson/rpi-cross/README.md

 Done?
 We’ll continue our tour with `provisioning/playbook.yml`.
 This is the meats: a list of state descriptions and commands that Ansible will execute automatically during “provisioning”.

-There are basically three tasks (besides some basic system maintenance), listed under [`tasks` (line 40)](https://github.com/tjanson/rpi-cross/blob/master/provisioning/playbook.yml#L40):
+These tasks, listed under [`tasks` (line 40)](https://github.com/tjanson/rpi-cross/blob/master/provisioning/playbook.yml#L40), perfom three functions (besides some basic system maintenance):

 - installing crosstool-NG and building a toolchain based on a CTNG config file
 - unpacking a prebuilt toolchain